VJMReichenbach/dotFiles/docs/greeter.md

 done
 ```

-Lastly you have to modify the permissions of a few directories, so that the `greeter` user will be able to read the config files content.
+Next, you have to modify the permissions of a few directories, so that the `greeter` user will be able to read the config files content.

 ```bash
 chmod o+x ~